dxwc/turk-system/specification/phase_II_report/phase_II_report.md

 Exception Scenarios:

  2. a.
 User does not enter any information on the search query
-    a.
-1. Display error message to user to enter all the required fields/information
+       + Display error message to user to enter all the required fields/information
  3. a.
 No result matched with the database
-    a.
-1. Display error message stating no result found
+       + Display error message stating no result found
-    a.
-2. Prompt user to re-enter the search query
+       + Prompt user to re-enter the search query

-##2.3 Apply To Be a Client Or a Developer

-Normal Scenarios:

-Exception Scenarios:

 ##2.4 Add Profile Details